 Doctor of late Argentine soccer star Maradona seeks out prosecutors

-The doctor of Diego Maradona on Monday sought out the prosecutors who are investigating his treatment of the late Argentine soccer superstar before he died last week, but was turned away because he has not been charged with a crime.
+BUENOS AIRES: The doctor of Diego Maradona on Monday (Nov 30) sought out the prosecutors who are investigating his treatment of the late Argentine football superstar before he died last week, but was turned away because he has not been charged with a crime.

-BUENOS AIRES: The doctor of Diego Maradona on Monday sought out the prosecutors who are investigating his treatment of the late Argentine soccer superstar before he died last week, but was turned away because he has not been charged with a crime.
+The probe into Maradona's death prompted prosecutors to search the home and office of Dr. Leopoldo Luque on Sunday.

 He has done extensive press interviews and let the media know he would appear at the district attorney's office in the Buenos Aires suburb San Isidro, which is conducting the probe.